homotopy theory, (∞,1)-category theory, homotopy type theory

 The archetypical example of an (∞,1)-category is the -category ∞Grpd of ∞-groupoids, just as Set is the archetypical 1-category.

 This turns out to be equivalent, as homotopy theories, to the classical homotopy theory of topological spaces if restricted to those that admit the structure of CW-complexes.
-Another homotopy theory equivalent to this archetypical one is the classical homotopy theory of simplicial sets, see also at simplicial homotopy theory.

 But there are many other homotopy theories besides (the various incarnations of) this classical one.
-Important sub-classes of homotopy theories include
+Important sub-classes of homotopy theories include:

 stable homotopy theory modeled by stable model categories and stable (∞,1)-categories, where the operations of looping and delooping are an equivalence.
 This includes the stable (∞,1)-category of spectra as well as those of sheaves of spectra.

-geometric homotopy theory modeld by model toposes and (∞,1)-toposes, which are the homotopy theoretic analogs of ordinary toposes.
+geometric homotopy theory modeled by model toposes and (∞,1)-toposes, which are the homotopy theoretic analogs of ordinary toposes.
 This includes the homotopy theoretic analog of categories of sheaves, called (∞,1)-categories of (∞,1)-sheaves or of ∞-stacks, but it potentially also contains “elementary (∞,1)-toposes”.

 The geometric homotopy theory of (∞,1)-toposes in particular serves as the foundation for higher geometry/derived geometry.
 This is relevant notably in the physics of gauge theory, where gauge transformations are identified with homotopies in geometric homotopy theory.
 For more on this see at geometry of physics – homotopy types.

 On the other hand, the incarnation of homotopy theory as homotopy type theory exhibits the remarkably foundational nature of homotopy theory.
-Contrary to its original appearance as a fairly complicated-looking theory built on top of classical set theory and classcal topology, homotopy theory turns out to be intrinsically simple: it arises from plain dependent type theory just by adopting a fully constructive attitude towards the concept of identity/equality, see at identity type for more on this.
+Contrary to its original appearance as a fairly complicated-looking theory built on top of classical set theory and classical topology, homotopy theory turns out to be intrinsically simple: it arises from plain dependent type theory just by adopting a fully constructive attitude towards the concept of identity/equality, see at identity type for more on this.
 For exposition of this perspective see (Shulman 17).

 A convenient, powerful, and traditional way to deal with (∞,1)-categories is to “present” them by 1-categories with specified classes of morphisms called weak equivalences : a category with weak equivalences or homotopical category.
 The idea is as follows.
 Given a category with a class of weak equivalences, we can form its homotopy category or category of fractions by adjoining formal inverses to all the morphisms in .
 The (∞,1)-category presented by “ can be thought of as the result of regarding as an -category with only identity -cells for , then adjoining formal inverses to morphisms in in the -categorical sense; that is, making them into equivalences rather than isomorphisms.
 It is remarkable that most -categories that arise in mathematics can be presented in this way.